Music

 Come and sing with us

 We rehearse from 9:00-10:00 before that Sunday’s Mass – no midweek rehearsals to commit to here!
 We welcome confident singers; anyone who is interested is always welcome to come and join us.
-Get in touch with our Choir Secretary, Elaine McAdam, using the below form for more information.
+Get in touch with our Choir Secretary, Elaine McAdam, here.

 Instrumentation